adfresca/sdk-ios/README.md

 ### In-App Messaging

 With the in-app messaging feature, you can deliver a message to your in-app users in real time.
 Simply put 'load' and 'show' methods where you want to deliver a message.
 The type of message can be an interstitial image, text, and iframe webpage.
 The message is only shown when your user matches the in-app messaging campaign's target logics.
-We will discuss more details of the in-app messaging's dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.
+We will discuss more in detail about the in-app messaging's dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.

 ```objective-c
 - (void)applicationDidBecomeActive:(UIApplication *)application {